What is your book about?

 In 2008, I published my first novel, SANCTION, about a secretive group of men trying to take over complete control of the world.
 Another group of civilians and government agents gradually learns of the conspiracy and works to stop it.

 A group of “vigilantes” campaigns to stop the spread of the evil and the question becomes, “Is the group right in what they are doing or are they just another evil influence themselves?”

 Computers and bank accounts are raided and criminals are left destitute.
 Cayman Island banks are raided by computer and lose billions in secretive client funds.
 A missile attack wipes out a rogue country’s nuclear facilities and stops a threat to destroy Israel.

 Is the fight an essentially good, though illegal one, that will drive the evildoers out and which should be continued, or is it essentially evil itself—and who makes that choice?

 What inspired you to write this particular story?

-Tell us a little about your main character?
+Tell us a little about your main characters.
+Who was your favorite?